So you’re 24+ weeks, and you were told to take the glucose test.

 It would involve you actually checking your blood glucose through finger sticks four times a day for an entire week.
-This will give us a good idea of how your body is processing the foods that you eat.
+This will give us a good idea of how your body processes the foods you eat.

 Again, don’t try to manipulate this test in any way.
 For example, don’t try to eat really healthy for that week, then go back to eating your normal diet the subsequent week.

 Just to be safe, your health care provider may have you check your finger sticks for 2 or more additional weeks just in case.

 The glucose test in pregnancy is an easy way to check your body’s ability to tolerate sugar.